 For peace of mind, taking out mobile insurance for your new iPhone can be worth it.
 Prices start at around €7.99 per month and the Apple iPhone 13 will cost you about €11.00 per month.

 Multi-gadget insurance can be a cost-effective way of getting all your tech covered in one go.
 For example, when you insure your mobile phone, you can cover your games console, laptop, and headphones at the same time.

 A multi-cover policy is worth considering if you travel regularly for work or leisure with all your gadgets.

-Typically, you will pay full price for the most expensive item and additional gadgets will be cheaper, or you may be offered a multi-cover discount up to 15%
+Typically, you will pay full price for the most expensive item and additional gadgets will be cheaper, or you may be offered a multi-cover discount of up to 15%.

-There are several insurers and brokers you can compare gadget insurance with in Ireland, these are some of the main ones that are worth a price comparison:
+There are several insurers and brokers you can find gadget insurance with in Ireland.
+These are some of the main ones that are worth a price comparison:

 With so many insurers to choose from and lengthy policy documents to read, it can be difficult to know where to start.
 To find the right insurance, here’s what to check:

 Gadget insurance starts from as little as €3.99 a month but the cheapest policy won’t necessarily meet your needs.
 Here’s how to find the right insurance for less: